-We were basically city folk, but over the past 20-plus years, we formulated, clarified and then realized our vision to make the transformation to our current life.
+We were basically city folk all our lives, but over the past 20-plus years, we formulated, clarified and then realized our vision to make the transformation to our current lifestyle.
 We understand the fear and panic many are now feeling in contemplating making a lifestyle change within a short time because they are observing events around them that require such a drastic move.
-That is why we wrote our book, Surviving Survivalism – How to Avoid Survivalism Culture Shock.

-Once we moved to our current location, we chose to lease parts of our land to form a small community of, “like-minded,” people (I would rather call it, “like-spirited.”) to help each other make it through what we know is coming down the pike soon.
+Once we moved to our current location in New Mexico, we chose to lease parts of our land to form a small community of like-minded, people (I would rather call it, “like-spirited”) to help each other make it through what we believe is coming down the pike soon.
 In that search for the right people (who we eventually did find) we met many types of self-proclaimed, “survivalists,” most of whom were in reality, “survival tourists.”
 Our son coined this phrase to describe those who only wanted to investigate survivalism just deeply enough to find reasons they couldn’t/shouldn’t do it. (“Phew, I almost had to wash my dishes by hand!”).

 We met people who spent lots of money on land, a shelter and storage foods, only to forget to prepare the most important thing, their minds!
 It’s going to take so much more than a gross of toilet paper to save your rear.
 You’re going to have to put on your, “big girl pants,” and deal with things like going out in the cold to get firewood, learning to make pancakes using only flour you’ve ground, an egg and water, and wearing the same clothes for years without falling apart, neither the clothes nor you!